VishnuKoushikTekuru/Natural-Language-Project/README.md

-# HMLR-2025-Data-Scientist-Challenge

-This project was developed as part of the **HMLR (HM Land Registry) 2025 Data Scientist Challenge**, focusing on natural language processing (NLP) techniques applied to textual data, using Python and popular libraries like NLTK and Scikit-learn.
+This project focusing on natural language processing (NLP) techniques applied to textual data, using Python and popular libraries like NLTK and Scikit-learn.

 ---